InfiniteEndeavours/Portfolio-Site/README.md

 ![Ethan Pitt Portfolio Site Color Palette](docs/colors.png)

-The palette I am using is based [off of this palette](https://colorhunt.co/palette/06283d1363df47b5ffdff6ff), however the secondary color, #47B5FF, has been modified to #57BCFF, which allows it to pass WebAIM WCAG AAA standards on a black background while still sticking to the original theme.
+The palette I am using is based [off of this palette](https://colorhunt.co/palette/06283d1363df47b5ffdff6ff), however, the secondary colour, #47B5FF, has been modified to #57BCFF, which allows it to pass WebAIM WCAG AAA standards on a black background while still sticking to the original theme.

 ## Typography